odlgroup/odl/doc/source/math/derivatives_guide.rst

 Therefore, ODL takes the following pragmatic approach for complex <-> real operators:

-- Derivatives are taken in the real sense, but linearity is always set to `False` since this refers to linearity in the sense of the involved vector spaces.
+- Derivatives are taken in the real sense.
+Linearity is set to `True` for an operator :math:`A: X \to Y` if :math:`A'(x) = A` for all :math:`x\in X`.
+This property can be used to optimize calculations with derivatives, since the derivative operator does not depend on the point.
+Linearity in the sense of complex vector spaces is currently not reflected by any flag in ODL.
-- Even for formally non-linear derivative operators, an adjoint can be defined, which will also not be linear.
+- Even for formally non-linear derivative operators, an adjoint can be defined, which will not be complex-linear, either.
   It satisfies the adjointness test only when comparing real-valued inner products.